swastikkmaurya/practical8/README.md

 Set rows = 5.
 Loop from i = 1 to rows.
 In each iteration, print spaces equal to (rows - i) followed by the string "* " multiplied by i.
 End

-G)Print All Prime Numbers (2 to 49):
-Start
-Outer loop: Iterate n from 2 to 49.
-Inner loop: Iterate i from 2 up to n-1.
-Check if n is divisible by i (n % i == 0).
-If divisible, break the inner loop (not a prime).
-If the inner loop completes without a break, print n (it is prime).
-End

 ## Conclusion: